 To find out more about how to choose and lay the right turf for your garden, you can read this guide from Turfonline or check out the video below.

-The most effective way to do this is to empty the box of any old nests (making sure that the box is empty of birds first!) and then use boiling water to kill any remaining parasites.
+The most effective way to do this is to empty the box of any old nests (making sure that the box is empty of birds first!) and use boiling water to kill any parasites.
 You can then leave it to dry out before adding in a small amount of hay or wood shavings, which birds and small mammals might use for hibernation or roosting during the winter.

 If you find any abandoned but unhatched eggs in the nest when you’re cleaning it out, these can legally be removed at this time of year (between September and February, or August to January in Scotland), but must be disposed of.
 It’s quite normal for some eggs to fail to hatch – and many birds lay a surplus to allow for this.